 Tempest is developing a first-in-class oncology pipeline of small molecule therapeutics with broad commercial potential.
 The product candidates are designed to treat cancer by direct tumor killing, activating tumor-specific immunity, or a combination of both mechanisms.

-“HCC” hepatocellular carcinoma; “RCC” renal cell carcinoma; “CCA” cholangiocarcinoma; “MSS CRC” microsatellite stable colorectal cancer; “FPI” First Patient In
+“HCC” hepatocellular carcinoma; “RCC” renal cell carcinoma; “CCA” cholangiocarcinoma; “MSS CRC” microsatellite stable colorectal cancer

 TPST-1120 (PPARα antagonist)

 A first-in-class antagonist selective for peroxisome proliferator-activated receptor alpha (PPARα).
 PPARα is a transcription factor that regulates fatty acid oxidation (FAO) and inflammation and is over-expressed in many cancers.
 Hepatocellular carcinoma (HCC), cholangiocarcinoma (CCA) and renal cell carcinoma (RCC) all express high levels of PPARα and its multiple target genes.
-TPST-1120 is progressing through both monotherapy and combination Phase 1/1b study in combination with nivolumab (NCT03829436) and is expected to begin a global randomized Phase Ib/II study in 2021 in combination with atezolizumab (TECENTRIQ®) and bevacizumab (Avastin®) in frontline patients with advanced hepatocellular carcinoma (HCC) pursuant to a collaboration with F. Hoffmann-La Roche Ltd.
+TPST-1120 is progressing through a Phase 1/1b study in combination with nivolumab (NCT03829436) and is expected to begin a global randomized Phase Ib/II study in 2021 in combination with atezolizumab (TECENTRIQ®) and bevacizumab (Avastin®) in frontline patients with advanced hepatocellular carcinoma (HCC) pursuant to a collaboration with F. Hoffmann-La Roche Ltd.